+advantage by sacrificing its environment and its work force.
 The proponents of the North American Free Trade Agreement (NAFTA) argued that locking in trade liberalization and market-oriented reforms in Mexico was an urgent necessity, and that there was therefore no time to negotiate stronger labor and environmental provisions.
 If the United States did not sign NAFTA immediately, it was argued, investors would lose confidence in Mexico, the peso would collapse, and U.S. exports would fall precipitously, costing American jobs.
 Business Week (11/22/93, p.
 32) warned grimly that "the consequences for the world [of a NAFTA defeat] could be dire."
-These consequences would include a plunge in the peso and the Mexican stock market, as well as a dramatic jump in interest rates.
+These consequences would include a plunge in the peso and the Mexican stock market. as well as a dramatic jump in interest rates.

+Paso and the Mexican stock market, as well as a dramatic jump in interest rates.
 Finally, we were told, if we did not ratify NAFTA quickly, European and Asian investors would cut their own deal, leaving American businesses out in the cold.
 In fact, the United States did ratify NAFTA-on schedule-and yet virtually every element of this scenario still occurred.
-The peso and the stock market did plunge, investors did flee, and U.S. exports did fall.
-NAFTA did not guarantee the United States are exclusively forceasely trade arrangement with Movies.
-Instead Europe and States an exclusively favorable trade arrangement with Mexico.
-Instead, Europe and Asia maintained more favorable trade balances with Mexico in the wake of the peso crisis than did the United States.
-These same arguments are nonetheless being recycled now in the discussions about fast track, Chile's accession to NAFTA, and the Free Trade Area of the Americas
+The peso and the stock market did plunge, investors did fiee, and U.S. exports did fall.
+NAFTA did not guarantee the United States an exclusively favorable trade arrangement with Mexico.
+Instead, Europe and Asia maintained more favorable trade arrangements with Mexico in the wake of the peso crisis than did the United States.
+These same arguments are nonetheless being recycled now in the discussions about fast track, Chile's accession to NAFTA, and the Free Trade Area of the Americas.